FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDASPreExercise-CMSLPC.md

 Users of cmslpc have several options for editing remote files.
 Here are a few examples:

 - Edit files directly on cmslpc using a terminal-based code editor, such as `nano`, `emacs` (opens a GUI by default, which is slow over SSH; use `emacs -nw` to get a terminal-based editor instead), or `vim`. `emacs` and `vim`, in particular, have lots of features for code editing, but also have a steep learning curve.
-- Edit files on your own computer in the terminal (with the same programs), and upload using, e.g., `sftp myscript.py username@cmslpc-el8.fnal.gov:my/folder`.
+- Edit files on your own computer in the terminal (with the same programs), and upload using, e.g., `sftp myscript.py username@cmslpc-el9.fnal.gov:my/folder`.
 - Use an application like Visual Studio Code or Sublime Text, either directly on cmslpc (using a remote filesystem plugin, which makes your directory on cmslpc appear as a folder on your computer) or on your own computer (using an SSH or SFTP plugin to automatically upload files to cmslpc).
 These also have lots of features, and are easier to learn than `emacs` or `vim`.

 For the sake of this lesson, will will simply edit a file directly on cmslpc, using `nano`, `emacs`, or `vim`.
+If you choose `vim`, watch this [video tutorial](https://www.youtube.com/watch?v=ggSyF1SVFr4) or play with this [interactive tutorial](https://openvim.com/)

-On the **cmslpc-el8** cluster, run:
+On the **cmslpc-el9** cluster, run:

 ```shell
 cd ~/nobackup/cmsdas